Issue 8 - Friday 18th October 2024

 CLASS DOJO FOR COMMUNICATION

-We are trialing the use of Class Dojo as a communication tool over the next few weeks across Year 1 and 2.
+We are trialling the use of Class Dojo as a communication tool over the next few weeks across Year 1 and 2.
 It will be used to promote the phonics videos that children can watch.
 Please ensure you have the dojo app on your phone so you can follow what is happening.
 You can sign up by clicking here.

 AFTER SCHOOL SPORTS CLUBS